This step of the wizard is available if you selected a simple media pool at the Full Backup step of the wizard.

 You can define the following scheduling settings for the job:

-- You can schedule the backup to tape job when a corresponding backup job completes.
-To do so, select the After this job option and choose the preceding backup job from the list.
+- After this job: the tape job will start when a corresponding backup job completes.
+Choose the preceding backup job from the list.

 If necessary, you can define the time interval during which the backup to tape job must not archive data.
 These can be hours when backup repositories are busy with other tasks (backup jobs writing to repositories or backup copy jobs reading from repositories).
 To define prohibited time for the backup to tape job, click the Schedule button and define the time when the job is allowed and prohibited to run.